tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 A key goal of Adaptive DNS is that clients will be able to use Designated DoH Servers to improve the privacy of queries, without entirely bypassing local network authority and policy.
-For example, if a client host is attached to an enterprise Wi-Fi network that provides access and resolution for private names not generally accessible on the Internet, such names will only be usable when a local resolver is used.
+For example, if a client is attached to an enterprise Wi-Fi network that provides access and resolution for private names not generally accessible on the Internet, such names will only be usable when a local resolver is used.